“And now here is my secret,

 Working in graphic design and interactive media disciplines for over 3 decades, Maureen Kringen has applied a love of painting and fine art to a design approach that is textural and illustrative, with a modern sensibility.

-As Art Director at SEGA’s Southern California division, she trained and led a growing team of artists in the development of gaming environments and characters.
-Her team worked to push the boundaries of art and animation within a digital medium in it’s infancy.
-As Group Director, Maureen had the opportunity to research and develop projects exploring the application of artificial intelligence and neural networks to broaden both the conceptual content of the interactive experience as well as look and feel.
-With the advent of the public internet, her experience with digital media led seamlessly into website development and a return to graphic design for print.
-Maureen has developed and created for her clients a visual voice that resonates and creates meaningful connections to their unique communities.
+This evolved into the opportunity, as Group Director, to research and develop projects exploring the application of 3D, artificial intelligence and neural networks to broaden both the conceptual content of the interactive experience as well as the aesthetic look and feel.
+With the advent of the public internet, her experience with digital media led seamlessly into the emerging new world of website development.
+Coupled with a return to graphic design for print and brand identity, Maureen collaborated with her clients and worked to develop a visual voice that would represent them and create meaningful connections to their unique communities both online and in print.

 • brand identity